BoGrape: Bayesian optimization over graphs with shortest-path encoded: Methodology

-We now rewrite Eq.~\eqref{eq:LCB_MIQP_kernel} using Eq.~\eqref{eq:general_graph_kernel} as:
+We now rewrite Eq.~(\ref{eq:LCB_MIQP_kernel}) using Eq.~(\ref{eq:general_graph_kernel}) as:

 Given that $k_F$ is independent of the choice of graph kernel $k_G$, and that kernels on continuous features are studied in \citet{xie2024global}, here we focus on formulating $k_G$.
-See Appendix \ref{app:MIP_features} for kernel encoding with binary features, which are relatively less considered in continuous scenarios.
+See Appendix \ref{app:MIP_features} for respective kernel encoding with binary features.

-With the shortest distances $d_{u,v}$ as decision variables, formulating $k_G(G,G_i)$ is straightforward for SP and SSP kernels:
+Formulating $k_G(G,G^i)$ is straightforward for SP and SSP kernels: